-Every job, whether it’s paying minimum wage or a high level executive position, requires organization.
-Organization can only be achieved through the proper use of time management.
-For some, time management comes naturally.
-For others, it needs to be taught.
-That is why colleges and universities, like FNU formulated a strict academic curriculum designed to challenge a student’s ability to not only comprehend the material within each course, but to successfully manage completing the assignments.
+Every job, from ground-level to executive positions, requires strong organizational skills.
+That is why colleges and universities, like FNU include a strict academic curriculum designed to challenge a student’s ability to comprehend the material within each course and also successfully manage deadlines.

 This is why the first day of each semester can sometimes be a bit overwhelming, especially for first-year college students.
-Each year within a semester, the courses will intensify, becoming more challenging, demanding more out of students.
-So the sooner one gets organized in his/her academic career, the better he or she will be able to manage those higher-level courses, making his/her learning experience that much easier.
+Each semester the courses will intensify, becoming more challenging and demanding more of students.
+The sooner you can get organized in your academic career, the better you will manage those higher-level courses, making the learning experience a little easier.

-Here are a few steps students can take to achieve effective time management:
+Here are a few steps students can take to achieve effective organization skills:

 Create a Daily and Weekly Priority List

-Most calendars give users the option to organize their tasks by the month, week, and day.
+Most calendars give users the option to organize their tasks by the month, week and day.
 When acquiring a college degree, all three are necessary.
 It is important to look at the big picture by the month.
-It’s helpful for some students to look at the big picture by breaking it up into weeks.
-Yet, in order to fulfill those weekly duties, the daily tasks need to be completed.
-That is why it is highly recommended to create a weekly and daily priority list, which again, can be found in most calendars.
+It’s helpful for some students to look at the smaller picture by breaking it up into weeks.
+Yet, to fulfill those weekly duties, the daily tasks need to be completed.
+That is why it is highly recommended to create a weekly and daily priority list, which can be found in most planners.

 Step 2: Assess Each Syllabus

-As aforementioned, the beginning of every semester can sometimes be overwhelming.
-Just reviewing a syllabus for one course may be enough to make a student say to him or herself, “I can’t do this!” and run straight to the registrar’s office to drop the class!
+The beginning of every semester can sometimes be overwhelming.
+Just reviewing a syllabus for one course may be enough to make a student say, “I can’t do this!” and run straight to the registrar’s office to drop the class.

-Completing these classes is something that can be achieved.
+Completing courses, even challenging ones can be achieved.
 Hundreds of FNU alums can attest to this.
-All it takes is the enforcing of proper time management skills.
+All it takes is proper time management and organizational skills.

-After getting over the initial shock of the amount of work that one is expected to complete in one semester, it is then time to assess the syllabus by looking at the assignments and due dates, then implementing them into one’s own planning calendar.
+After getting over the initial shock of the amount of work that is expected to complete in one term, it is then time to assess the syllabus by looking at the assignments and due dates, then translating them into your own planner.

 Step 3: Plan!
 Plan!
 Plan!

-Before sketching out one’s assignments into a calendar, it is important for students to determine how much personal time is needed.
+It is important to determine how much personal time is needed.
 Personal time is just as important as setting time aside for academic work.
-Without proper rest and time to just give one’s brain a break, one can easily get burned out, becoming fatigued and restless, resulting in being unable to stay focused enough to study.
+Without proper rest and mental breaks, you may get burned out, becoming fatigued and restless, resulting in in an inability to stay focused enough to study.

 There should always be a certain amount of time set aside for studying outside of class.
-One should take into account how much time it’s going to take to organize and read lecture notes, as well as complete homework tasks.
-Although one can estimate an amount of time, doesn’t mean that one will be able to complete his or her coursework within that time period.
+You should consider how much time it’s going to take to organize and read lecture notes, as well as complete homework tasks.
+Although you can estimate an amount of time, that doesn’t necessarily mean that you’ll be able to complete the coursework within that time period.

-Be prepared to sometimes go over in that time slot that one has organized for him or herself.
-A study schedule needs to be flexible.
-If other commitments do not allow one to spend more time studying, refer to the planning calendar to determine what other tasks and appointments can be shortened to make more time for studying.
+Give yourself a bit of a time cushion.
+Be prepared to sometimes go over in that time slot.
+A study schedule needs to be flexible but well organized.
+If other commitments interfere with study time, refer to your planner to determine what other tasks and appointments can be shortened to make more time for studying.

 TIP ->>> Organize study time in hourly blocks.

-It can be argued that this is a life long task, but it is a step in the right direction.
-It is important for a student to know their limitations, what he or she is capable of.
-Oftentimes, it is a journey of self-discovery, as one may not know how far he or she can go until he or she actually fulfills a task.
-At any rate, it is a step that needs to be assessed on a daily basis in order to plan effectively.
+It can be argued that truly knowing oneself is a lifelong task, and where you are now is a step in the right direction.
+It is important for a student to know their capabilities and limitations.
+Often, it is a journey of self-discovery as you may not know how far you can go until you accomplish a challenging task.
+At any rate, it is a step that needs to be assessed daily in order to plan effectively.

 FNU: Helping Students Manage their Academic Career

 FNU understands the weight of academic responsibility our students must manage.
-That is why we are committed to making sure that they are fully equipped to successfully complete each course with ease.
+That is why we are committed to making sure they are fully equipped to successfully complete each course with ease.
 With the assistance of FNU, there is no need to be intimidated by a lengthy syllabus.
-Get ready to manage your academic time like a true FNU scholar!
-Just contact our admissions department to get the enrollment process started today!
+Get ready to manage your academic time like an FNU champion!
+Contact our admissions department to begin the enrollment process started today!